Panday (character): Spin-off TV series

 In 2010, after the film Dugo ng Panday that starred Bong Revilla as Flavio was released, GMA Network aired its spin-off, Panday Kids.
 It is a re-imagining of the Panday franchise of Carlo J. Caparas as well as a homage to Poe's film character.
 The series is about the three young descendants prophesied to combat evil and preserve the Panday spirit by protecting the legendary sword.
 It stars Robert Villar, Sabrina Man and Julian Marcus Trono as the Panday kids.
 Marvin Agustin played the main nemesis of Flavio, Lizardo, who previously played by Philip Salvador from the Ang Panday reboot film.
 Iza Calzado, who is from the previous film, reprised her role as Maria Makiling.
 The theme song of the series is performed by Parokya ni Edgar.

 2016 TV series

 In 2016, TV5 aired its first TV series remake of the series, Ang Panday starring Richard Gutierrez as Flavio and his descendants Miguel and Juro.
 The series was co-produced by Viva Television with TV5.
 Caparas was heavily involved in this project and he said that the series features three parts: a prequel, the story about Flavio and his journey to becoming the Panday, then moving to Miguel in the Spanish colonial period, and then Juro in the present day, as one then the other takes up his mantle as the Panday.
 In the final arc, Flavio and Miguel are transported to the present day to aid Juro.
 In this version, Flavio is a foundling and was raised by a priest.
 He also has a brother who was raised by bad elements.
-Chistopher de Leon portrayed the antagonist Lizardo.
+Christopher de Leon portrayed the antagonist Lizardo.